ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 #### Remarks

-The implementation of AES-GCM in NSec is hardware-accelerated and requires an x64 processor with the AES-NI extension.
-The availability of this extension can be determined at runtime using the static `IsSupported` property of the `NSec.Cryptography.Aes256Gcm` class.
+The AES-GCM implementation in NSec is hardware-accelerated and may not be available on all architectures.
+Support can be determined at runtime using the static `IsSupported` property of the `NSec.Cryptography.Aes256Gcm` class.

 ### ChaCha20Poly1305